Prajwalchandru85/BookItAll/README.md

 2. Install dependencies
 npm install

-3. Start the development server npm run dev
+3. Start the development server- npm run dev

 4. Open your browser and navigate to `http://localhost:5173`